 It is not uncommon to hear statements like: “Paper checks will likely be extinct by 2026.”
-Or “The remaining lifetime of the check is directly related to the death rate among citizens over age 65.”
+Or “The remaining lifetime of checks is directly related to the death rate among citizens over age 65.”

 However, checks are still with us even though they have been declining since the 1990’s.
 The number of checks being written is dropping by 1.8 billion a year, and at that rate, it is safe to assume that checks will be gone sooner than later.